SphericalOrg/auPlant/README.md

 # auPlant
 Project for the course IOT on the UFRO.

-Plant connection to Blynk.io
+This project uses MQTT and WIFIProv for wifi connection